Fresh and Frozen Packaged Food Products Policy

 image

-• Meat – The establishment number must begin with “EST.
+• Establishment number starting with “EST.

-• Poultry – The establishment number must begin with “P-
+• Establishment number starting with “P-

 Temperature Requirements

-• Frozen products must be kept below 10°F (-12°C) at all times.
+• Frozen products: Keep below 10°F (-12°C) at all times.

-• Ice cream must be kept below 0°F (-18°C).
+• Ice cream: Keep below 0°F (-18°C).

-• Refrigerated products must be maintained between 32°F and 41°F (0°C to 5°C) at all times.
+• Refrigerated products: Maintain between 32°F and 41°F (0°C to 5°C) at all times.

 image